-This tab is specific to using HDR as a plugin to Lightroom, and lets you choose the file options for files opened via the Plug-in Extras menu:
+Lets you choose the file options for files opened via the Plug-in Extras menu:

-• File Type: This determines what type of file will be created.
+- File Type: This determines what type of file will be created.
 The default is PSD, which does not support re-editability.
 You can also select Smart Photo PSD, JPG or TIFF, if you prefer those formats.
-One other option, Same as Source, will edit the original file; if that file is a Smart Photo PSD, it will open in that format.

-- Color Space: The color space menu determines which RGB working color space is used; Adobe RGB 1998, sRGB or ProPhoto RGB. - Bit Depth: Sets the exported file's bit depth to either 8 or 16 bits per pixel. - Resolution: Determines the resolution of the newly created file. - Stack with Original: When enabled, the new image is stacked with the original image upon return to Lightroom from HDR.
+One other option, Same as Source, will edit the original file; if that file is a Smart Photo PSD, it will open in that format (see page 8 for more on the Smart Photo format). - Color Space: The color space menu determines which RGB working color space is used; Adobe RGB 1998, sRGB or ProPhoto RGB.

-- Use Original for Single PSDs: When enabled, if you select a single image in PSD format, the original file will be edited, rather than having a copy made. - Ask Every Time: When checked, Lightroom will present these export copy options whenever you chose an item from the Plug-In Extras submenu.
+- Bit Depth: Sets the exported file's bit depth to either 8 or 16 bits per pixel. - Resolution: Determines the resolution of the newly created file. - Stack with Original: When enabled, the new image is stacked with the original image upon return to Lightroom from HDR. - Use Original for Single PSDs: When enabled, if you select a single image in PSD format, the original file will be edited, rather than having a copy made. - Ask Every Time: When checked, Lightroom will present these export copy options whenever you chose an item from the Plug-In Extras submenu.
 Turning this option off will bypass the file-export window inside Lightroom, using the options set in Plug-In Preferences window.